 NOTE: Use caution when operating a heavily loaded vehicle at low speeds (such as towing a trailer up a steep grade, or in stop-and-go traffic) during hot weather.
 In these conditions, torque converter slip can impose a significant additional heat load on the cooling system.
-Downshifting the transmission to the lowest possible gear (when climbing a grade), or shifting to NEUTRAL inhibited until the transmission fluid is warm (refer to the "Note" under "Torque Converter Clutch" in this section).
-During extremely cold temperatures (-16°F [-27°C] or below), operation may briefly be limited to first and torque converter clutch and the top overdrive gear are direct gears only.
-Normal operation will resume once the transmission temperature has risen to a suitable level.

-(when stopped in heavy traffic) can help to reduce this
+Downshifting the transmission to the lowest possible gear (when climbing a grade), or shifting to NEUTRAL (when stopped in heavy traffic) can help to reduce this excess heat generation.